 text was meant to by the whole 75MHz for 802.11 in general. can edit some.

-Comments on “… the transportation and vehicular-safety related applications that are particularly suited for the 5.9 GHz band as compared to other spectrum bands, and how various bands can be used efficiently and effectively to provide these applications.”
-[A], paragraph 19
+Comments on “… the transportation and vehicular safety related applications that are particularly well-suited for the 5.9 GHz band as compared to spectrum outside of the 5.9 GHz band, and how spectrum outside the 5.9 GHz band can be used efficiently and effectively to provide transportation and vehicular safety-related applications.” .”
+[B], paragraph 9

 On the spectrum needs for achieving the full benefit of traffic safety technologies: